 The land of fairytales, bicycles and canals, Copenhagen is one of the happiest cities in the world.
-Coming here during the time of Covid-19 isn’t an option, but through the magic of today’s global community and the internet, we can explore new cultures and places from the safety of our homes.
-So while you’re stuck inside and on the sofa, take the opportunity to virtually discover a little more about the capital of Denmark, through its artists, writers, food, drink and traditions.
+So if you can’t make it there right now, take the opportunity to virtually discover a little more about the capital of Denmark, through our guide to its artists, writers, food, drink and traditions.

 A collection of short stories based around the city, Copenhagen Tales, compiled by editor Helen Constantine, contains stories spanning from the 1800s to the present day.
 Authors in this anthology include well-known names such as Hans Christian Andersen and the Danish philosopher Søren Kierkegaard, to more local writers with less international repute.